 Oniwakamaru and the Giant Carp fight underwater (Utagawa Kuniyoshi, 1835)

-Kintarō is a common character in 17th- and 18th-century ballads (浄瑠璃 jōruri) and kabuki plays, often appearing under the name Kaidōmaru.
+Kintarō is a typical character in 17th- and 18th-century ballads (浄瑠璃 jōruri) and kabuki play, often appearing under the name Kaidōmaru.
 Many of his traits, such as his supernatural strength, his red complexion, his possession of an axe said to be the thunder god's hatchet, are connected with the belief in the thunder god, a warrantor of a plentiful harvest, that may have been indigenous to the Ashigara area.
 Kintarō may therefore well be a combination of the historical figure Sakata and a local fertility god.

 Kintarō and the Yama-uba (Kitagawa Utamaro 喜多川歌麿; 1796)

 Kintarō, ukiyo-e by Utagawa Kunisada (歌川国貞), 1818-28